 H Color Diamonds as an Investment

 An H diamond is likely to be up to 40% cheaper than buying a D diamond.
 This really takes it out of the investment bracket.
-You would likely need a sizeable H color diamond of 5ct and above before there is any chance of a return on your investment.
-This, of course, is offset by the much lower price that you pay to buy an H diamond.
+You would likely need a sizeable H color diamond of at least 4-carats or larger before there is any chance of a return on your investment.
+This, of course, is offset by the much lower price that you pay to buy an H-color diamond.

 Once you get to I color diamonds or J color diamonds, there is a definite risk that platinum or white gold settings will expose even the faint color present at that grade.
 With an H color diamond, the risk is greatly reduced, and most will sit quite happily on white metals.
 In a yellow gold setting, the very faint color in an H diamond can be enhanced, but never to the point that the diamond ever looks yellow in any way.
 Instead, it just adds a little warmth to the overall look of the ring.